SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/containertypes.md

 ```

 ## Registering Container Types
-To register both Trial and Standard Container Types, please refer to the following [tutorial](../app-concepts/register-api-documentation.md)
+In order to create and interact with Containers, it is necessary to [register](../app-concepts/register-api-documentation.md) a Container Type in the Consuming Tenant.
+This is achieved by the owning application invoking the [registration API](../app-concepts/register-api-documentation.md) that specifies what permissions can be performed against its Container Type.

 ## Deleting Trial Container Types

 Developer Admins can only delete Trial Container Types and not Standard Container Types.
 To delete a trial Container Type, you must remove all Containers of the Trial Container Type first, including from the recycle bin.
-To remove Containers from the Trial Container Type refer to the Consuming Tenant Admin [article](https://learn.microsoft.com/en-us/sharepoint/dev/embedded/concepts/admin-exp/cta#delete-containers).
+To remove Containers from the Trial Container Type refer to [Consuming Tenant Admin](https://learn.microsoft.com/en-us/sharepoint/dev/embedded/concepts/admin-exp/cta#delete-containers).
 Once all the Containers are deleted, Developer Admins can delete the Container Types using the below PowerShell commandlet.

 ```ps
 Remove-SPOContainerType